zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - calculate the formula results based on a given figure list
     \-- expression_new
         \-- formula - refresh the formula expression
-    \-- expression
-        \-- formula - @param term_list|null $trm_lst a list of preloaded terms that should be used for the transformation
     \-- get_res_lst
         \-- formula - @return result_list a list of all formula results linked to this formula
 \-- expression